CurryEshay/nexa/README.md

 Built for power users who prefer speed, keyboard control, and zero bloat.

-> **Note to Developers:** This was my first Go program.
-The codebase is a "learning artifact" it’s functional, but likely messy and difficult to modify.
+> **Note to Developers:** This was built as a learning project in Go.
+The code is functional but not optimised for extensibility.
 Explore at your own risk!

 ---

 <img width="1351" height="337" alt="nexa_demo_1" src="https://github.com/user-attachments/assets/7b7ffd32-ae5d-4058-852a-93c3f5f02b7d" />

 ---

 ## 🧠 How it works

 1. Add tasks